daq-tools/kotori/doc/source/faq/processing-tags.rst

 ******
 Answer
 ******
-When installing Kotori from the Debian package, it will unfold at ``/opt/kotori/lib/python2.7/site-packages/kotori``.
+When installing Kotori from the Debian package, it will unfold at e.g. ``/opt/kotori/lib/python3.8/site-packages/kotori``.

 .. attention::